How Much Salt and Sodium is Too Much

 The second thing you need to know about salt is this: As with so many other foods today, salt is not what it used to be.
 The salt we need is not the refined white powdery substance typically stocked by supermarkets.
 Conventional salt is devoid of minerals and has been treated with chemicals to create the snowy white powder most of us consider salt.
 Not surprisingly, this chemically whitened, mineral-free salt is what’s used in prepared, processed foods and conventional seasoning mixes.

-Unfortunately, the minerals that are missing from ordinary salt – potassium and magnesium, in particular — help maintain healthy blood pressure and reduce your body’s acidity.
+Unfortunately, the minerals that are missing from ordinary salt – potassium and magnesium, in particular — are natural remedies for high blood pressure and reduce your body’s acidity.
 Healthy salt, on the other hand, can be found in unrefined products labeled sea salt, Himalayan salt, or Celtic salt, to name a few of the better choices.
 These types of natural salt may contain more than 90 different trace minerals that assist in various bodily functions.

 There are also enhanced salt products available.
 Sometimes called “lite” salt, these include added minerals, like potassium or magnesium.
 These products all cost a little more than conventional refined salt, but they are well worth it, in my opinion.